 Make every location page specific

-Specificity does not mean stuffing the city name into every sentence.
+Specificity does not mean repeating the city name.
 It means adapting proof, examples, FAQs, service details and calls to action to the real context of that location.

 Compounding comes from structure